ChenLR/SIT/PCB/MS5803/Readme.md

 ### PCB files for MS5803 Breakout design
-A .sch, .brd and a pcb Gerber zip file are included.
+A .sch, a .brd and a pcb Gerber zip file are included.